tanaikech/ggsrun/help/README.md

 <a name="Setup_ggsrun_Server"></a>
 ## 2. Setup ggsrun Server (at Google side)
-This is a common setup for Execution API and Web Apps.
+This is a common setup for Google Apps Script API(Execution API) and Web Apps.

 #### 1. <u>Create project</u>
 On Google Drive, a project can be created as a standalone script or a container-bound script.
 The project can have several script in it.
 Please create a project, and then open the Script Editor.
 If a standalone script is created, you can use all functions on ggsrun.
 If a container-bound script is created, you cannot use command ``exe1``.